Best Receipt Apps 2025: Fetch vs Ibotta Review (I've Earned $890!)

-Today I’m sharing two of my favorite money-saving apps.
-These apps reward you for something you already do: shopping.
-All you have to do is take a picture of your receipt.
+Today I'm sharing my honest review of the two best cash back apps I use every single week: Fetch and Ibotta.
+These money-saving apps reward you for something you already do - shopping.
+All you have to do is scan your receipts.

 Fetch Rewards is one of the easiest apps I’ve ever used.
 You don’t need to scan product barcodes or track down special offers.
 You simply take a photo of your receipt, and the app does the rest.